ihabadly/VHDL-Basics/README.md

     $ cd vhdl-basics
     $ code .
     ```
-    From VSC View menu, choose Terminal.
+    Click on the count_bin.vhd on the left pane to view its contents.

-3. In the VCS Terminal, create a "work" library:
+3. From the VSC View menu, choose Terminal, in the VCS Terminal, create a "work" library:

     ```sh
     $ vlib work